eexpress/gs-note/README.md

 Add selected text to Note.

 - Notes automatic recognition and sort as 'Directory' 'Command' 'Clipboard'.
 - 'Directory': Mouse 1/2/3 act as 'Open in Files/Open in termianl/Paste dir'.
 It can be used as a temporary bookmark.
+And any click will change the working diretory in real time.
 - 'Command': Mouse 1/3 as 'Excute command in Terminal/Paste cmd'.
 - 'Clipboard': Mouse act as 'Paste to Clipboard(PRIMARY)'.
 - Terminal support kgx(new gnome-console) and gnome-terminal.